First \textit{ab initio} calculations of first-forbidden $\beta$ transitions in the reactor antineutrino anomaly: Calculations and discussions

+The phenomenological Hayen summation approximation~\cite{PhysRevC.99.031301} exhibits the bump beginning around 4 MeV, which is consistent with the present \textit{ab initio} MBPT calculation, and agrees with data with the spectrum enhancement in the 4--7 MeV region, see Fig.~\ref{U235_spectrum}.
+Note that the phenomenological approximations by Hayen \textit{et al.} in Refs.~\cite{PhysRevC.99.031301, PhysRevC.100.054323} require a quenched axial coupling constant $g_A=0.9$ fitted by data, while the present \textit{ab initio} calculations use the free-nucleon axial coupling constant $g_A=-1.2701$~\cite{PhysRevD.86.010001} without any empirical adjustment.
+In the \textit{ab initio} calculations, both the valence-space effective Hamiltonian and effective first-forbidden operator are derived self-consistently in the MBPT framework with chiral EFT forces.
+We see that both phenomenological and \textit{ab initio} calculations indicate that the self-consistent treatment of first-forbidden transition shape factors is essential to reproduce the experimental bump in the antineutrino spectrum, while the \textit{ab initio} method provides a more fundamental and parameter-free basis for such calculations.

-Figure~\ref{U235_spectrum} presents change in the predicted antineutrino spectrum using our calculated forbidden transitions relative to the allowed approximation for the fission of ${ }^{235}$U. We also consider the weak magnetism correction in the allowed approximation, which is used in the HM calculations~\cite{PhysRevC.84.024617}.
-The shaded area in the figure represents the uncertainty of the many-body calculation.
-Our \textit{ab initio} many-body calculation errors mainly arise from the truncation of the model space when solving the Schrödinger equation, the choice of the optimal frequency in the harmonic oscillator basis, and the effects of the NO2B approximation.
-The effect of the NO2B approximation is generally considered to be on the order of 2\% in the medium-mass nuclear region~\cite{R.Roth_PhysRevLett.109.052501(2012)}.
-The truncation of the model space, i.e., $e_{\mathrm{max}}$ and $E_{3\mathrm{max}}$, has an overall small effect in our study.
-We calculate the first-forbidden transitions for different $e_{\mathrm{max}}$ and $E_{3\mathrm{max}}$, and found that the results have already converged at $e_{\mathrm{max} }=14$ and $E_{3\mathrm{max} }=24$, with the truncation uncertainty being less than 1\%.
-We also varied $\hbar \omega$ from 12 to 20, and the variation of $\hbar \omega$ affects the antineutrino spectrum by only about less than 5\%.
-Collectively, the uncertainty arising from many-body calculations in the predicted antineutrino spectrum is estimated to be on the order of 10\%.
+The shadow in Fig.~\ref{U235_spectrum} indicates the theoretical uncertainty arising from many-body calculations.
+Many-body uncertainties mainly arise from the truncation of the model space, choice of basis parameters (e.g., the HO frequency $\hbar \Omega$), and NO2B approximation.
+The effect of the NO2B approximation is generally considered to be in the order of 2\% in the medium-mass region~\cite{R.Roth_PhysRevLett.109.052501(2012)}.
+We have estimated the uncertainty arising from the basis truncation by changing $e_{\mathrm{max}}$ and $E_{3\mathrm{max}}$ values, finding that the calculations have been well converged at $e_{\mathrm{max} }=14$ and $E_{3\mathrm{max} }=24$.
+The uncertainty from the basis truncation should be less than 1\%.
+The newly developed potential of N$^{4}$LO 2NF plus N$^{2}$LO 3NF optimizes $\hbar\Omega=16~\mathrm{MeV}$ for the $A\sim 100$ mass region~\cite{P.Gysbers_nature.15.428(2019)}.
+We have tested the sensitivity to the $\hbar\Omega$ value by changing $\hbar\Omega$ from 12 to 20 MeV, finding the resulted variation in the spectrum is less than 5\%.
+Therefore, the total uncertainty arising from many-body calculations should be not larger than 10\%.